benruckman/Public_Spreadsheet/Spreadsheet/ReadMe.txt

 Highlighting cells now works properly
 Added the making sure you want to exit message, even if the sheet hasn't been saved.
 Starting Cell Name now starts with A1

+October 9th, 2020
+We made our "special feature".
+Its where you can use the Up Arrow key to create a sum of all cells above and in the same column as the current selection, and use The Left Arrow key to create a sum of all cells to the left and in the same row as te current selection.
+The Sums will ignore all cells containing text
+Because our spreadsheet implementation would come up with formula errors if you =A1, but A1 doesn't have any contents, we can't make the sum feature sum the empty cells.